-Install and configure Microsoft SQL Server 2008 Standard or Enterprise Edition or Microsoft SQL Server 2005 SP3 or later versions on the back-end server.
+- Install and configure SQL Server 2005 on the back-end server.

-Confirm that the administrator who is going to install WSUS 3.0 SP2 also has permissions on SQL Server.
+- Check that the administrator who is going to install WSUS 3.0 also has permissions on SQL Server

-Install WSUS 3.0 SP2 on the front-end computer, and configure it to use the database on the back-end computer.
+- Install WSUS 3.0 on the front-end computer, and configure it to use the database on the back-end computer.

-For a remote SQL installation on WSUS 3.0 SP2, you install WSUS on the front-end computer only.
+For a remote SQL installation on WSUS 3.0, you install WSUS on the front-end computer only.
 You do not need to install WSUS on the back-end computer.

-You cannot run Terminal Services on the computer that will be the front-end server of a remote SQL installation.
+- You must not be running Terminal Server on the computer that will be the front end server of a remote SQL installation.

-Both the front-end computer and the back-end computer must be joined to an Active Directory domain.
-If the front end and back end computers are in different domains, establish a cross-domain trust between the domains before running WSUS Setup.
+- Both the front-end and the back-end computers must be joined to an Active Directory domain, otherwise, if they are in different domains, you must establish cross-domain trust between the domains before running WSUS setup.

-WSUS 3.0 SP2 requires SQL Server 2008 Standard or Enterprise Edition or SQL Server 2005 SP3 or later.
+WSUS 3.0 requires SQL Server 2005 with Service Pack 1 on Windows Serve 2003 and SQL Server 2005 Service Pack 2 on Windows Server 2008.
 If you use the full version of SQL Server, the SQL Server administrator should first verify that the nested triggers option on SQL Server is turned on.
 Do this before setting up the WSUS database.

-Step 1: Install SQL Server 2005 Service Pack 3 or later or SQL Server 2008 Standard or Enterprise Edition on the back-end computer
+Step 1: Install SQL Server 2005 Service Pack 1 on the back-end computer